SWOT Analysis For New Fiction Writers

 Weak story design skills

 Starting out means you don’t have much experience in developing characters or plots.
 Your initial stories may not have a character arc or an emotional arc.
 Scene design may be something you’ve never heard of.
 All of these areas fall under the story design issue.
 The good news is that this weakness can be resolved over time by studying and by writing stories.
-This weakness is especially vulnerable to critiquing.
+This weakness is especially vulnerable to critique.
 Having other writers critique your stories is perhaps the fastest and best way to change this weakness into a strength.

 Weak story-telling skills